 A native of Belgium, De Smet came to the United States in 1821 at the age of 20.
 He became a novice of the Jesuit order in Maryland and was subsequently ordained in St. Louis.
 As a priest, De Smet’s ambition was to be a missionary to the Native Americans of the Far West.
 In 1838, he was sent to proselytize among the Potawatomi villages near today’s Council Bluffs, Iowa.
-There, he met a delegation of Flathead Indians who had come east seeking a “black robe” whom they hoped might be able to bring the power of the Christian god to aid their tribe.
+There, he met a delegation of Flathead Indians who had come east seeking a “black robe” whom they hoped might be able to aid their tribe.
 During the 1840s, De Smet made several trips to work with the Flathead in present-day western Montana.
 He established a thriving mission and eventually secured a peace treaty with the Flathead’s previously irreconcilable enemy, the Blackfeet.

 One of the principal leaders of the Native Americans that resisted relocation was Sitting Bull.
 In May 1868, the federal government asked De Smet to meet with Sitting Bull to negotiate a peace treaty.
 The 67-year-old De Smet agreed to try, and on this day in 1868, he met with Sitting Bull at his camp along the Powder River in present-day Montana.

 Although tensions were high, Sitting Bull had promised to meet De Smet with “arms stretched out, ready to embrace him.”
 Lest any hotheaded young brave do something foolish, Sitting Bull first talked with De Smet in his own lodge in order to ensure the priest’s safety.
 The next day, De Smet met with a council that included other chiefs.
 De Smet was not able to convince Sitting Bull personally to sign a peace treaty.
 However, the chief did agree to send one of his lesser chiefs to Fort Laramie, Wyoming, to sign a treaty in which the Sioux agreed to allow white travel and settlement in specified areas.